SSussexGit/deepikachu/README.md

 Defines structures reoccuring in simulations, such as messages by the simulator or actions by the agents.

+To run the team generation materials you need to install offing with "npm I --save koffing". https://github.com/route1rodent/koffing

 Documentation: Pokémon Showdown
 ========================================================================